ramstorm/midicloro/README.md

 Each device and MIDI channel has a velocity setting set via MIDI CC as follows: CC value=0 => OFF (velocity from the input device is unchanged), CC value=1-126 (all notes get velocity=value), CC value=127 (toggles random velocity mode on/off).
 Random velocity mode: all notes get a random velocity between the latest CC value and a configurable offset.
 Velocity is scaled to squeeze the whole 0-127 range in between CC value 8-120.
-The velocity setting is mirrored to all other input devices with a number higher than the current device.
+The velocity setting is mirrored to all other input devices with a number lower than the current device.
 The mirroring can be turned off in the settings.

 ## Installation